 A single clout round consists of 36 arrows, shot in ends of 6 arrows.
 Tournaments typically consist of a double clout round, in which a total of six dozen arrows are shot.
 World Archery has its own version of clout which for gents is shot at 165m for recurve and 185m for compound.
 The scoring bands are 1.5m wide with a clout still being worth 5.

 “Shooting the Mark” or “Roving Mark” is a military variant of clout shooting.
-In medieval times, a roving band of archers would shoot at called adhoc targets as practice for combat situations as they rove about the countryside on a sunday morn.
-(There was, and still is to this day, a legal requirement for males over 14 practice to archery at least 2 hours a week in England**).
-This type of shoot has been revived in recent years although in a far safer and organized manner.
-If it wasnt done as a formal shoot, a nice sunday morning down Chatelherault Country Park could get a little frisky.
+In medieval times, a roving band of archers would shoot at called adhoc targets as practice for combat situations as they rove about the countryside on a sunday morn. ie “those bushes over there … maybe about 120yards … are enemy cavalry, 3 arrows … LOOSE!“** This type of shoot has been revived in recent years although in a far safer and organized manner.
+If it wasn’t done as a formal shoot, a nice sunday morning down Chatelherault Country Park could get a little frisky.
 Nice article about this VERY traditional round to be found on this longbow archery website

 Clout competitions are rare but there are some shot in central Scotland with Bannockburn Bowmen being one of the organizers.

-** ps: its also still legal to shoot a Scotsman in York with a bow any day bar a Sunday so if visiting a York based archery club, be mindful of whistles.
+** ps: There is an extant but now moribund (legalize for “still in existence but no longer in use”) legal requirement for males over 14 to practice archery at least 2 hours a week in England.
+Its also still legal to shoot a Scotsman in York with a bow any day bar a Sunday so if visiting a York based archery club, be mindful of whistles and be polite.